 One copy of the following records/documentation shall be provided with each shipment.
-An electronic copy of the documents shall also be provided; contact the Buyer for the submission method.
+An electronic copy of the documents shall also be provided; contact the Buyer for the appropriate e-mail address(s).

 - 1. Certificate of Conformance, if QAP-02 is required. - 2.
 Certified Material Test Report (CMTR), if QAP-03 is required. - 3.
 Inspection/test Records, if QAP-05 is required. - 4.
 SPC Control Charts, if QAP-13 is required.